Fortnite removes ability to build in its new update

 Fortnite It wasn’t the first successful battle royale, but it is the game that currently dominates the genre.
 However, one of its most unique mechanics compared to other options will now be temporarily removed: the ability to build during matches.

-The change comes with the update for Chapter 3 of Season 2: Resistance.
+The change comes with the update for Season 2 of Chapter 3: Resistance.
 In place of the ability to build buildings to protect themselves, players will now have something called an Overshield, a second shield that goes over their original shield.

 The idea of Epic Games with this update in Fortnite is to make players focus more on the battle, but it makes clear in its update text that the mechanic will eventually return: